brillout/goldpage/new-intro.md

-Goldpage is a tiny wrapper on top of Webpack that makes building a frontend super easy.
-It is powerful yet without getting in your way.
+Goldpage is a tiny Webpack wrapper that makes building a frontend easy.
+It is powerful and doesn't get in your way.

-You define so-called page configs:
+You define pages:

 ~~~jsx
 // A page config